UsmanSafni/ANA/README.md

 # ANA: Agentic Corrective RAG (CRAG) System with LangGraph

 ## Overview
-This project is a hands-on demonstration of how to build an **Agentic Corrective Retrieval Augmented Generation (CRAG)** System using **LangGraph**.
+This project is a hands-on demonstration of how to build an **Agentic Corrective Retrieval Augmented Generation (CRAG)** System using **LangGraph** for healthcare domain.
 The idea is inspired by the *Corrective Retrieval Augmented Generation* research paper.

 ## Problem Statement
 Traditional Retrieval Augmented Generation (RAG) systems face critical challenges: